-Menelaus is a prominent figure in Greek mythology, known as the king of Sparta and husband to Helen of Troy, whose story is central to the events of the Trojan War.
+Menelaus was a prominent figure in Greek mythology and history, known primarily as the King of Sparta and husband to Helen of Troy, whose story is central to the events of the Trojan War.

 โ๏ธ Menelaus was a legendary king of Sparta in Greek mythology.